 other than those of the majority of their contemporaries.

 Since this is so, would it not be better to try to bring them up by one

 integrated standard of positive Christianity?
-Would it not be an even greater
+Would it not be an even

-standards at once, that of Christ in
+implicitly, two different standards at once, that of Christ in

 everything else?
 Perhaps the restlessness, unhappiness, neuroticism of

 by such a double standard and to be as much like everybody else as

 possible, short of actual sin.

 In any case, our Lord knew that His followers would have to be